Swebi/Nexus/README.md

 - [Biome](https://biomejs.dev/) - A formatter which is better used for linting and formatting purposes
 - [React-Flow](https://reactflow.dev/) - A customizable React component for building node-based editors and interactive diagrams
+- [DagreJS](https://www.npmjs.com/package/dagrejs)- A Library that generates layout
+- [HeadlessUI](https://headlessui.com/) - Completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS.
+- [FileSaver](https://www.npmjs.com/package/file-saver) - FileSaver.js is the solution to saving files on the client-side, and is perfect for web apps that generates files on the client,